tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

   - Model: multi-variables regression

   - Description: the outcome of the analysis is continuous by each year to figure out the different variables that affect the house price.
-Therefore, we 	use the unsupervised machine learning method to analyze the future house prices.
+Therefore, we     	 used the unsupervised machine learning method to analyze the future house prices.
 In addition, our team used three provinces to train the model    	based on the existing data, then used the same model to predict the 2020 house prices based on the 2019 data.

   -	Limitations: